cathayc/EPaper-Picture-Frame/README.md

    * If you'd like to change the refresh cadence, you can use the argument `--refresh-second`.
 The default is 15 seconds.
 Example call for refreshing images every 10 seconds: `python3 main.py --refresh-second 10`.

 ## Usage
-There are three types of usages:
+There are two types of usages:
 1. Slowly display pre-uploaded images
 2. Given a prompt, generate AI images and slowly display them
-3. Generate AI images by randomly selecting phrases from a .txt file, then slowly display them

 ### Normal Usage